History (The long and confusing version) For the short version click on to Band info

 One thing that very much re-enforced this direction was joining (or in Alan's case re-joining) legendary progressive blues outfit The Groundhogs circa 89 when Tony McPhee needed a backing band for a gig in Liverpool and asked his old bass player Alan if he could 'borrow' his band for the night.
 Eventually Egypt members were to form part of various versions of the 'Hogs for the next ten years or so.
 By this time there had finally been found a regular drummer in Chris Bennett (previously with original Iron Maiden vocalist Paul Dianno).
 All three went into The Groundhogs and continued gigging as Egypt as well (including a few weeks gigs and TV appearance in the Emirates) until some time in 91 when Chris left.
 More drumming friends again helped to keep Egypt going until the summer of that year.

-It would have been around 92 or 93 that all three, one by one, joined/rejoined The Groundhogs, now and then gigging in Italy, Germany, Switzerland and elsewhere in Europe, apart from the regular UK circuit.
+It would have been around 92 or 93 that all three, one by one, joined/rejoined The Groundhogs, gigging in Italy, Germany, Switzerland and elsewhere in Europe apart from the regular UK circuit.
 They can be heard backing Tony McPhee on the Groundhogs album Lost Tapes II, recorded live in Milan in June 94 although it was not released (as the name suggests) until several years later.
 Again both bands were on the go at the same time and several occasions saw Egypt doing an opening set at a Groundhogs gig.

 Around 96 Alan left The Groundhogs and Eric switched over to bass (initially for a couple of German gigs but in fact for about 3 years) recording the CD Hogs In Wolf's Clothing (all Howling Wolf numbers) and a video Live from The Astoria London both in 98, and another CD The Muddy Waters Songbook in 99.
 Towards the end of 99 Eric and Peter left The Groundhogs to concentrate more on Egypt, which had been pushed aside to a certain extent.